mosra/m.css/doc/plugins/htmlsanity.rst

     <p lang="fr">an&shy;ti&shy;cons&shy;ti&shy;tu&shy;tion&shy;nel&shy;le&shy;ment</p>

 Thanks to Unicode magic this is either hidden or converted to a real hyphen and *doesn't* break search or SEO.
-This feature is controlled by the :py:`M_HTMLSANITY_HYPHENATION` option, which also defaults to :py:`False`.
+Similarly to smart quotes, the default language is taken from the standard :py:`DEFAULT_LANG` option or the :rst:`:lang:` metadata option.This feature is controlled by the :py:`M_HTMLSANITY_HYPHENATION` option, which also defaults to :py:`False`.

 .. note-success::